Scripts

 loading

-The slot is used to display content while Intercom is loading.
+This slot displays content while Intercom is loading.

 <template>